 A single tortoise can make up to 40 burrows in one area.
-Usually, these burrows are shallow holes that your tortoise may use to hide from predators.
+Usually, these burrows are shallow holes that the tortoise may use to hide.
 However, brumation holes can be up to 30 feet deep and hard to find.

 Can Tortoises Find Their Way Home?

 Lost tortoises can’t easily find their way home because they’re unfamiliar with the terrain.
 More likely, they have no desire to return to their owner and plan to create a new territory with greater freedom.

 Wild tortoises remember their home burrows, traveling near them when searching for food and water.
 They have good memories and eyesight, enabling them to recall locations and navigate their way back.

 Unfortunately, most lost pet tortoises are exposed to new terrain and may be scared into hunkering down or continuing their journey onward.
 Also, the tortoise may be prevented from returning home by fences, road traffic, and other activity that drives it in a different direction.

 While putting out food and water may seem like a good idea, it rarely achieves anything.

 A tortoise forced to burrow for comfort or safety is unlikely to come out for sustenance.
 Tortoises can survive long periods between meals and process water in their bodies.

 Most lost tortoises are discovered nearby, as they don’t travel too far from home.
 It’s more likely that the tortoise dug a burrow or hid in a secluded spot somewhere nearby.